Frozen Shoulder – Adhesive Capsulitis

 The first stage is the “freezing” stage – this is a painful stage that occurs as the shoulder begins to become very stiff due to inflammation and thickening of the joint capsule.
 Characteristically, night-times are particularly painful, and this stiffness significantly limits the range of motion in the shoulder.

 The second stage is the “frozen” stage.
-The shoulder remains stiff, but thankfully, the pain may begin to ease during this stage.
+The shoulder remains stiff, but thankfully, the pain begins to ease during this stage.

 The third and final stage is the “thawing” stage, and during this time the ability for you to be able to move the shoulder improves, and often returns to normal.

 The amount of time spent in any of these phases varies from person to person.
-If you do a search on the internet, you’ll probably have read that two years is a typical length of time for a frozen shoulder to recover.
-Unfortunately there have been studies describing much lengthier recovery times, even up to five years, which is too long to put up with that amount of pain and disability.
+In my experience it can take even up to five years to improve,, which is too long to put up with that amount of pain and disability.

 You might also have read that it’s not uncommon for it to affect both shoulders.
 But all is not lost, and there are some really simple things that can be done to improve the situation.